fallen-icarus/cardano-swaps/README.md

 # Cardano-Swaps

-:warning: Knowledge of basic Haskell syntax and cardano-cli usage is assumed
+:warning: Knowledge of basic Haskell syntax and cardano-cli usage is assumed.

 The Getting Started instructions can be found [here](GettingStarted.md).